 Where this degree can take you

-The exercise science applied track will prepare you for entry-level positions in health care support areas such as hospital cardiac rehabilitation and physical therapy assistance, in corporate fitness centers, in athletic and health focused fitness clubs, and with organizations that provide fitness and activity programming such as YMCA and Boys & Girls Clubs.
+The exercise science pre-clinical track and fitness & human performance track will prepare you for entry-level positions in health care support areas such as hospital cardiac rehabilitation and physical therapy assistance, in corporate fitness centers, in athletic and health focused fitness clubs, and with organizations that provide fitness and activity programming such as YMCA and Boys & Girls Clubs.

-This track will also prepare you to apply to graduate school in occupational and physical therapy, dentistry, medicine, chiropracty, and related human movement sciences.
+These tracks will prepare you to apply to graduate school in medical fields such as occupational and physical therapy, dentistry, medicine, chiropractic, as well as for Master’s degree programs in related human movement sciences.

-If you want to be licensed to teach with a bachelor’s degree, you should pursue a B.S. in Education with the physical education specific concentration.
+If you want to be licensed to teach with a bachelor’s degree, you should follow the Physical Education Teacher Education track in which you pursue a B.S. in Education with the physical education specific concentration.
 See the undergraudate teacher licensure program for more information.